Last Updated on

 Vortex Diamondback 20-60×60

-If you don’t already own a Vortex, well now you will.
+If you don’t already own any Vortex Optics, well now you will.
 Vortex always goes the extra mile in quality, and they’re unparalleled when it comes to warranties and customer service.
 The Diamondback 20-60X60 spotting scope is an American favorite.
 For such a compact unit, you’d think you’d be missing out on some premium perks-not so.
 The Diamondback has Vortex’s proprietary XR Anti-Reflective coatings, rugged construction, and overall quality that has put Vortex on the map.

 If you need weatherproof-ability – done.
 Comfortable eye relief – done.
 Exceptional clear glass with dielectric prism coatings – done.
 That’s how Vortex does it, they get it done!